siliciumpowered/free-stuff-matrixbot/README.md

 The required entries are `HOMESERVER_URL`, `BOT_USER`, `BOT_PASSWORD`, `ROOM_ID` and `URL_SKIP`.
 Additionally `LOG_LEVEL` and `LOG_FORMAT` are also supported.

 When running the bot manually \(not with one of the provided container configurations\) `STORAGE_FILE` has to be set, too.

+### Operations

+#### Dumping the storage contents

+The container contains a command called `dump_storage` that prints the contents of the storage file to `stdout`. \(Note that it includes a few lines that need to be stripped from the output.\)

+The Docker Compose file contains a line that needs to be uncommented to switch to that command.

+The Makefile contains a `dump-storage` target that reads from a Kubernetes deployment and writes into `storage.json`.

 ## Contributing
 If you feel like contributing, Pull Requests are welcome!
 Please follow the [PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/) for the Python code.